CastilloAnthony/Extreme_Reactor_Interface/README.md

     - Clients must manually remove "er_interface/keys/server.key" in order to be eligible for re-authorization
 - Updater script
     - run "er_interface/updater" to update the program
+    - Note that this will reset all settings back to their default values for compatibility reasons

 ## Installation
 To install onto a ComputerCraft device type this into the console: